FariaJaheen/PersonalAIChatbot/README.md

 ## Overview

 This chatbot acts as a personal knowledge assistant that lets visitors ask questions about my background, academic research, and technical experience.
-It demonstrates how conversational AI can transform a résumé or portfolio into an interactive experience bridging self-presentation, NLP, and web deployment.
+It demonstrates how conversational AI can transform a resume or portfolio into an interactive experience bridging self-presentation, NLP, and web deployment.

 ---